Sociloc/.github/profile/README.md

 # Sociloc
 ![Banner](https://raw.githubusercontent.com/Sociloc/.github/main/profile/image.png)
-Sociloc is an AI research deployment company, focused on providing open-source light-weight GPT based models, more unique use cases of the transformer architecture (image generation, time-series prediction).
-As well as carrying out some research regarding how graph neural networks can be applied to the mathematical structures and other use cases.
-However, our key concept is as follows: develop artificial intelligence without exploiting or taking advantage of society.
+Sociloc is an AI research and deployment company committed to advancing the frontiers of artificial intelligence in a way that is both innovative and socially responsible.
+We specialize in the development and open-source release of lightweight GPT-based models, with a strong focus on accessibility, efficiency, and transparency.

+Our research explores a broad spectrum of transformative AI use cases — from creative applications like image generation to more data-centric challenges such as time-series forecasting.
+We're particularly intrigued by the versatility of the transformer architecture and how it can be adapted beyond language into domains that remain largely unexplored.

+In parallel, we're delving into how graph neural networks (GNNs) can be harnessed to model complex mathematical structures and systems — from theoretical constructs to practical applications in science and technology.

+But at the heart of everything we do lies a core principle: to develop artificial intelligence that uplifts rather than exploits.
+We believe technology should serve humanity — not commodify it.
+That means no data scraping, no black-box deception, and no ethical shortcuts.
+Just thoughtful, impactful AI built in the open, by and for the people.

 ## Who
 Find the Co-Founders below: